Sahara-Sheik/Robotic-Vision/src/figure_generators/SETUP_GUIDE_112CAM.md

 # 112 Camera Hemisphere Visualization Setup Guide

-## 🎯 Complete Solution for Our 112 Camera System with our data
+## 🎯 112 Camera System with our data

 ### Files Created for You:
 1. **process_112_cameras.py** - Main processing script